The EthicsMatters Values-to-Action System™

 “Operational” means, “This is the way we routinely function as a matter of conviction.”

-Purpose: The purpose of this processor is to cultivate a reputable collective moral attitude (‘moral climate’).
+Purpose: The purpose of this processor is to cultivate a reputable collective moral attitude or ‘moral climate’ for an organization.

-Purpose: The purpose of this processor is to facilitate ethical decisions that generate reputable behavior (‘moral endeavors’) and deliverables (‘moral goods’).
+Purpose: The purpose of this processor is to facilitate ethical decisions that generate reputable behavior and deliverables.

 Output: Action Matters.

-Action matters are collective attitudes (moral climate), behavior, and deliverables (moral endeavors and goods) that align with ethical standards (ethics objective) and advance an organization’s mission, vision, and values (business objective).
+“Action” incorporates collective attitudes, behavior, and deliverables that align with ethical standards and advance an organization’s mission, vision, and values.

 To explore how your organization could employ the EM Values-to-Action System, contact EthicsMatters, LLC to set up a time to discuss your needs and goals.